shomali11/theater/README.md

 - The models use `id`s to be able to represent each "record"

 Notice that in the `Showing` object, I introduced a new "id" field.
-I did not want to use the `sequence` because that represents the sequence of showings within a single day.
+I did not want to use the `sequence` as an "id" because that represents the sequence of showings within a single day.

 Similarly, I introduced a new "id" in the `Movie` object and opted not to use the `title` as an id.
 Moreover, I introduced an enum `MovieCode` to make it easier to interact with `SPECIAL` movies.